Memoricide

-Memoricide is the destruction of the memory, extermination of the past of targeted people.
+Memoricide is the destruction of the memory or extermination of the past of a targeted people.
 It also refers to destruction of the traces (such as religious buildings or schools) that might recall the former presence of those considered undesirable.

-Memoricide is used in support of ethnic cleansing.
+Memoricide is used in support of ethnic cleansing or genocide, and is related to cultural genocide.
 Since memoricide refers to intentional attempts to erase human memory about something, it usually takes the form of destruction of physical property.
 The term was coined by Croatian doctor Mirko Grmek in a text published in Le Figaro on 19 December 1991.